IzzyElwyn/virtual-pet/README.md

 unbox mogwai at start, you can choose to read the manual for him or ignore it, if you read it

 Manual:
-Never feed him after midnight or before dawn
+-Never feed him after midnight or before dawn
-Never get him wet
+-Never get him wet
-Keep him out of the sunlight
+-Keep him out of the sunlight

 What do you want to do?